-Diagnosing airborne allergies
+How are airborne allergies diagnosed?

 If your child has severe allergic rhinitis, they may need to be referred to a clinical immunology / allergy specialist for further assessment.

 The specialist may suggest that your child has allergy tests (such as skin prick or blood tests) to identify the cause.

-While allergies and hay fever cannot be cured, there are some things you can do to reduce the symptoms and give your child some relief.
+Although allergies and hay fever cannot be cured, there are some things you can do to reduce the symptoms and give your child some relief.

 The best treatment is to identify the cause and then try to prevent or minimise your child’s contact with it.

-- removing sources of mould and dampness
+- Remove sources of mould and dampness.

 Another option for severe allergic symptoms is specific allergen immunotherapy.
 It is a long-term treatment.
-Your doctor will be able to advise you whether this treatment is suitable for your child.
+Your doctor will be able to advise whether this treatment is suitable for your child.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: March 2019
+Last reviewed: March 2023